Olga Kachura: Early life and education

 Kachura was born on 12 May 1970 in Donetsk.
 Her family had a history of military service, with her father and grandfather being officers.
 She graduated from the military department of the Donetsk Polytechnic Institute with a degree in software development for ballistic missile guidance systems.

 Career

 She worked in the Ministry of Internal Affairs of Ukraine from 1996 to 2012, rising from an investigator to the chief of staff of the Kirov regional department of the Donetsk city police department, and attaining the rank of lieutenant colonel of the Militsiya.
 Afterwards she worked in the security service of a bank in Donetsk, until 2014 when she joined the DPR People's Militia.

 Russo-Ukrainian War

 Kachura was a participant in the Russo-Ukrainian War from 2014 onwards.
 She served in the 3rd separate motorized rifle brigade "Berkut" of the 1st army corps of the Donetsk People's Republic (DPR).
 She commanded a rocket artillery divizion.
 In January 2022, Kachura was sentenced by a Ukrainian court to 12 years in prison in absentia, for serving in the DPR army, which Ukraine considers a terrorist organisation.

+Allegations of war crimes

+Ukrainian authorities accused Kachura of war crimes.
+According to Ukrainian journalist Denis Kazanskyi, "Kachura was guilty of the shelling of the cities of Donbas and the deaths of civilians".
+Allegedly, Kachura's artillery divizion had fired on civilian targets during service in the Donetsk People's Republic.
+She admitted to conducting artillery tasks impersonating Ukrainian soldiers in order to discredit the Ukrainian army.
+Kachura was reported to have said in an interview with Russian state media that she enjoyed killing her fellow Ukrainians.